Terms of Website Use

-5.6 The terms of these Conditions shall apply to any repaired or replacement Goods supplied by the Supplier under clause 5.2.
+5.6 The terms of these Conditions shall apply to any repaired or replacement Goods supplied by the Supplier.

 6.1 The risk in the Goods shall pass to the Customer on completion of delivery.

-(e) notify the Supplier immediately if it becomes subject to any of the events listed in clause 13.1(b) to clause 13.1(i); and
+(d) notify the Supplier immediately if it becomes subject to any of the events listed in clause 14.1(b) to clause clause 14.1(d)(inclusive); and

 7. Supply of Services

-7.1 The Supplier shall provide the Services to the Customer in accordance with the Service Specification in all material respects.
+7.1 The Supplier shall supply the Services to the Customer in accordance with the Service Specification in all material respects.

 7.2 The Supplier shall use all reasonable endeavours to meet any performance dates for the Services agreed by the Supplier in writing, but any such dates shall be estimates only and time shall not be of the essence for the performance of the Services.

-7.3 The Supplier shall have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.
+7.3 The Supplier reserves the right to amend the Service Specification if necessary to comply with any applicable law, safety or regulatory requirement, or if the amendment will not materially affect the nature or quality of the Services, and the Supplier shall notify the Customer in any such event.

 7.4 The Supplier warrants to the Customer that the Services will be provided using reasonable care and skill.